 Molly Henry represents vessel owners and operators of all sizes, from fishing boats, to tugs and barges, to deep draught vessels.

-As the firm’s practice group leader for the real estate group, Dave Hepler helps clients purchase, sell, lease and finance real property throughout Oregon, Washington and the rest of the country.
+Dave Hepler helps clients lease, purchase, sell, and finance real property throughout Oregon and Washington.

 Michael Herbst protects the interests of privately held businesses in complex corporate and commercial transactions.

-Jeff Hern assists companies in the manufacturing, food and beverage, and natural resources industries in litigation and regulatory matters.
+Jeff Hern assists companies in the manufacturing, healthcare, and natural resources industries in litigation and regulatory matters.

 For the past 40 years, Peter Heuser has been focusing his practice in the areas of patent prosecution and litigation of patent, trademark, copyright and trade secret matters in federal and state court and in the International Trade Commission.